 - full details of your complaint and photocopies of relevant supporting documents; and

 - your written consent for the IA to refer your complaint to the relevant party(ies) for the purposes of follow-up (where necessary).

 When you have completed the Complaint Form, you may send it to us at the below contact details:

 Insurance Authority - North Point Office

 23rd Floor, 625 King’s Road, North Point, Hong Kong

 How the IA handles your complaint

 All complaints are treated in strict confidence.
-Upon receipt of your complaint, we will issue an acknowledgement to you within 10 working days.
+Upon receipt of the first submission of your complaint, we will issue an acknowledgement to you within 10 working days.
 We will carefully examine the information provided by you and take appropriate follow-up actions if the matter is under our purview.